 James W. Feeley occupies the eighth alternate member seat on the Retirement Board and is SDCERA's longest serving Trustee.
 He was elected by the General Members and began serving March 1982 while still an active employee with the Assessor's Office, serving four consecutive terms until June 1992.
 Since his retirement from County service, Feeley has occupied the eighth seat on the Retirement Board as the retired members representative from July 1996 to the present.

-Tim Hancock was elected to a three-year term on the Board that began January 2011.
-Hancock currently works as a Supervising Probation Officer at the Kearny Mesa Juvenile Detention Facility.
-He has served as president of the San Diego County Probation Officers Association.
+Tim Hancock was elected to his second three-year term on the Board of Retirement, which began in January 2014.
+Hancock began his career with the Probation Department in 1996 and currently works as a Supervising Probation Officer.
+He has also served on the board of the San Diego County Probation Officers' Association, holding the positions of Director, Vice President, and President.